You are here

 Curt R. Bartol

 Curt R. Bartol was a college professor for more than 30 years, teaching a wide variety of both undergraduate and graduate courses, including Biopsychology, Criminal Behavior, Juvenile Delinquency, Introduction to Forensic Psychology, Social Psychology, Profiling, and Psychology and Law.
 He earned his PhD in personality/social psychology from Northern Illinois University in 1972.
+He studied political science and law at the University of Wisconsin-Madison under a fellowship from the National Institute for the Humanities (NIH).
 He was instrumental in creating and launching Castleton State College’s graduate program in forensic psychology and served as its director for 6 years.
 As a licensed clinical psychologist, he has been a consulting police psychologist to local, municipal, state, and federal law enforcement agencies for over 30 years.
 In addition to Introduction to Forensic Psychology, he has coauthored Criminal Behavior: A Psychosocial Approach (now in its 11th ed.), Juvenile Delinquency and Antisocial Behavior: A Developmental Perspective (3rd ed.), Criminal and Behavioral Profiling, and Psychology and Law: Theory, Research, and Application (3rd ed.).
 He served as editor of SAGE’s Criminal Justice and Behavior: An International Journal, for 17 years.
 He also co-edited Current Perspectives in Forensic Psychology and Criminal Behavior (3rd ed.).